mrniamster/noaxai/README.md

 </div>

 > Run Hugging Face models locally in VS Code!
-Code with AI assistance completely offline using ONNX runtime.
+Code with AI assistance completely offline using  runtime.

 NoaxAI brings the power of large language models directly into your editor - no cloud services required.
 Download models once, then work completely offline with AI-powered coding assistance.

 ## Why NoaxAI? 🤔

 - 🔒 **Privacy First**: All AI operations run locally on your machine
-- 💨 **Fast & Efficient**: Uses ONNX optimized models for quick responses
+- 💨 **Fast & Efficient**: Uses  optimized models for quick responses
 - 🌐 **Offline Ready**: No internet needed after initial model download
 - 🎯 **Code Focused**: Built specifically for programming workflows
 - 💰 **Free Forever**: No subscriptions or API costs